Frezeh/URL-Shortner/README.md

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+To shorten a URL click on get started and input the long URL on the text field.
+Click on cut and your newly generated URL would be available

+cut and paste the URL on a browser and it would redirect to the original URL

+To view the statistis of your newly generated shorthened URL click on view statistics and input the last 9 digits of your URL i.e the numbers after the /

 ### `yarn test`